-PUMS Accuracy of the Data (2015)
+Public Use Microdata Sample (PUMS) Accuracy of the Data (2016)

-1. INTRODUCTION
+INTRODUCTION

-The public use microdata samples (PUMS) are a subset of the 2015 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) samples.
+The Public Use Microdata Samples (PUMS) are a subset of the 2016 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) samples.
 Unless otherwise specified, the term "ACS" in this document will refer to both the ACS and PRCS.

-Like the 2006 through 2014 PUMS, the 2015 PUMS contains a sample of the group quarters (GQ) population which were not included in the 2005 PUMS.
-The 2015 PUMS GQ sample is similar to the 2011 through 2014 sample due to the inclusion of imputed records described in Section 3, Sample Design.
-For the 2005 through 2015 PUMS, the ACS selected sample in all counties across the nation, and all municipios in Puerto Rico.
-The 2015 PUMS data contains 1,363,661 housing unit records, 3,028,122 person records from households, and 149,650 person records from GOs, which includes imputed records.
+Like the 2006 through 2015 PUMS, the 2016 PUMS contains a sample of the group quarters (GQ) population, which were not included in the 2005 PUMS.
+The 2016 PUMS GQ sample is similar to the 2011 through 2015 sample due to the inclusion of imputed records the Sample Design section.
+For the 2005 through 2016 PUMS, the ACS selected sample in all counties across the nation and all municipios in Puerto Rico.
+The 2016 PUMS data contains 1,372,564 housing unit records, 3,037,829 person records from households, and 148,882 person records from GQs, which includes imputed records.

 Estimates from the PUMS are expected to be different from the previously released ACS estimates because they are subject to additional sampling error and further data processing operations.
-The additional sampling error is a result of selecting the PUMS housing and person records through an additional stage of sampling.
+The additional sampling error results from the additional stage of sampling of selecting the PUMS housing and person records.

 In the public use file, the basic unit is an individual housing unit, except for the sample from GQs.
 For the GQ sample, the basic unit is the person.
 The population sample is defined as all persons living in households selected in the housing unit sample, plus the persons selected from the GQ sample.
 Note that microdata records in this sample do not contain names, addresses, or any information that can identify a specific housing unit, GQ, or person.